liuzheng1990/GearFactory/README.md

 # helloworld

-This repository contains the files from the "gearmodules" folder.
-I will find a way to organize them into directories soon.
+This repository contains the files from the "gearmodules" folder, and the "trotter-suzuki solver" folder.

-Upload: Jan.
-11th, 2018.
+Upload: May.
+21st, 2018 (time flies)